Criminal Justice Reform in the States: Spotlight on Legislatures

 New Jersey has restricted solitary confinement, a practice by which state prisons torture people for months or years on end.
 A new law, signed by Governor Phil Murphy last week, creates a limit of 20 consecutive days and 30 days over a 60 day-period.
 New Jersey is the first state to adopt such a time limit through law; Colorado has implemented a 15 day-limit administratively.
 Vox calls it “the most progressive legislative reform to the practice of solitary confinement in the U.S.” New Jersey’s reform was championed by activists organized around the Campaign for Alternatives to Isolated Confinement (NJ CAIC).
 Advocates pushed for a time limit in New Mexico and New York this year, but those proposals failed.

-A new law will enable the state attorney general to prosecute firearm violations in Philadelphia.
+A new law will enable the state attorney general, John Shapiro, to prosecute firearm violations in Philadelphia.
 The move, which dilutes DA Larry Krasner’s authority, applies only to Philadelphia and expires in two years, right when Krasner’s current term ends.
-The bill’s GOP sponsor implied to The Intercept that he was motivated by his view that Krasner, who has used probationary programs, was not “enforcing the law.”
-Democratic Governor Tom Wolf signed the bill into law.
-In response to the ensuing controversy, Attorney General Josh Shapiro tweeted that he had asked for concurrent jurisdiction in the entire state, and that he did not plan “to use it to act unilaterally or go around DA Krasner.”
-Confronted on this issue, Shapiro said he would support repealing the law.
+The bill’s Republican sponsor implied to The Intercept that he was motivated by his view that Krasner, who has used probationary programs, was not “enforcing the law.”
+Democratic Governor Tom Wolf signed the bill.

 Efforts to legalize marijuana collapsed in the final day of the legislative session.
-But the legislature adopted a backup bill, which Governor Andrew Cuomo has said he will sign.
-It decriminalizes the possession of up to two ounces of marijuana (as opposed to one ounce previously) and the act of smoking marijuana in public.
+But the state adopted a backup bill to decriminalize the possession of up to two ounces of marijuana (as opposed to one ounce previously) and the act of smoking marijuana in public.
 It reduces these acts, now misdemeanors, to a violation subject to a ticket and fine.
-In addition, the bill provides for the automatic expungement of existing records: The state will vacate past convictions over offenses that are no longer deemed criminal.
+In addition, the bill provides for automatic expungement of existing records: The state will vacate past convictions over offenses no longer deemed criminal.

 Nevada and Washington became the fifth and sixth state to take action against prison gerrymandering, which dilutes the power of urban areas and of communities of color.
 Their laws requires the state to count incarcerated people at their last known address for purposes of redistricting, as opposed to where their prison is located.